timothy sykes logo

 What Are the Requirements To Begin Pre-Market Trading?

 To engage in pre-market trading, a trader must first ensure they have the right setup and resources.
-This includes having a brokerage account that offers pre-market services and understanding the fees and rates associated with these trades.
+This starts with having a brokerage account that offers pre-market trading.
+You’ll also need to know when their pre-market session starts — for example, Schwab only lets you start trading at 7am EST, while Interactive Brokers will let you trade at 4am EST in many securities.

 Brokerage Account